Last Updated on October 29, 2023 by Irena Domingo

 If you are going to complete the proceeding in person, the first thing you should do is to make an appointment, by going to the CVASC main page, clicking on “Quick Access” and then clicking on “Appointment”.
 You must indicate your personal information and the number of requests that you will submit.
 Application by appointment is compulsory as from 15 October, 2015.
 You are suggested to arrive at the center 20 minutes earlier than your booked time slot with all documents required.

 On the day of your appointment, you can go with all the documents to the CVASC center of your consular district.
 The schedule is Monday through Friday from 9:00 AM to 3:00 PM.
-Through the following links you can consult the data of each center (location, map and timetables)::

 If you can’t go personally, another person (family, friend or travel agent) may go for you to submit the application with all the documents and also to collect the passport with the visa (an authorization is not necessary).
 IMPORTANT: the application form must be previously signed by the interested party (be careful to not forget this).